agilecrm/widget-api-html/README.md

    It is used to save the property of a widget with respect to the contact pages on which widget loads.

-      Syntax:
-            agile_crm_save_widget_property_to_contact(propertyName, propertyValue)
-              where,
-                propertyName = Property name which has to be modified. propertyValue = value to be assigned to propertyName

       Eg.   var propertyName = "contact_widget_id";
             var propertyValue = "12345";
             agile_crm_save_widget_property_to_contact(propertyName, propertyValue);